What is Experiential Learning?

 How You Can Benefit

-All current freshmen and incoming students enrolled at Villa Maria College must complete a minimum of two dedicated service learning courses during their tenure as a student.
+All current freshmen and incoming students enrolled at Villa Maria College must complete a minimum of two dedicated experiential learning courses during their tenure as a student.

 All service learning requirements are designed in support of Villa Maria College’s mission and core values.

-Research clearly demonstrates that service learning has many benefits to students on many different levels.
+Research clearly demonstrates that experiential learning has many benefits to students on many different levels.
 Click here to learn more.

 I have found Service Learning to be an indispensable tool in the classroom.
 It has made ethical theories and concepts concrete and real for students and has helped to make the core values and Franciscan heritage of the college practical and applicable in the real world.
 Our students are exposed to our community and gain an appreciation for its diversity.
 They are challenged to make positive and life-long contributions to the betterment of our society. — Dr. Don Monnin Professor, Philosophy and Religious Studies